Frechmatz/cl-synthesizer/README.md

     *   :inputs A function with no arguments that returns a list of keywords that represent the input sockets exposed by the module.
     *   :outputs A function with no arguments that returns a list of keywords that represent the output sockets exposed by the module.
     *   :update A function that is called with the values of the modules input sockets in order to update the state of the module (the state of its output sockets).
-The value of each input socket is passed via a keyword parameter.
+All input parameters are passed as a single argument which consists of a property list or nil if the module does not expose any inputs.
+To avoid excessive consing this list is allocated on instantiation of the module and then used for all update calls of the module.
     *   :get-output A function that is called in order to get the value of a specific output socket.
 The function is called with a keyword that identifies the output socket whose state is to be returned.
 The function must not modify the value of the given or any other output socket.
     *   :shutdown An optional function with no arguments that is called when the rack is shutting down.
     *   :get-state An optional function with which an internal state of a module can be exposed, for example a VCO may expose its frequency.
 The function has one argument that consists of a keyword identifying the requested state, for example :frequency.